-In Swallowed, the upcoming debut novel by Isla Jane, the survivors of a plane crash stumble upon a trapper’s cabin deep in the wilderness.
-According to Jane, this is not as unrealistic as it may seem.
+In Northern Survival, the upcoming novel by Diane McGyver, the survivors of a plane crash stumble upon a trapper’s cabin deep in the wilderness.
+According to McGyver, this is not as unrealistic as it may seem.
 Here’s what she had to say about that.

 When Quarter Castle Publishing asked Isla Jane what had inspired her to write Swallowed, this is what she had to say.